What Airbnb Did To New York City - Slashdot

 Economics is not a zero sum game.
 You can find

-Regulations were made for a reason (Score:5, Insightful)
+Regulations were made for a reason (Score:4, Insightful)

 This crap should just be shut down.
 Just like this crap was shut down when I was a kid and we called it sub-letting.